brycewray/hugo-site/content/posts/2022/07/pagefind-quite-find-site-search.md

 #!/bin/sh
 rm -rf public
 hugo --gc --minify
-npm_config_yes=true npx pagefind --source "public" --serve
+npm_config_yes=true npx pagefind --site "public" --serve
 {{</ labeled-highlight >}}

 This way, all I have to do is enter `./buildpf.sh` in my chosen terminal app and, within a few seconds, Pagefind is showing me a local dev view of my site, *with* search working, at `http://localhost:1414`.